em-jov/meteoalarm/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/em-jov/meteoalarm.
+Your contributions are welcome and appreciated.
+If you encounter any issues or have suggestions for improvements, please open an issue on the [issue tracker](https://github.com/em-jov/meteoalarm/issues).

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](LICENSE.txt).